 "So that logic layer serves both as the host interface connection as well as the memory controller for the DRAM sitting on top of it," he added.

-The first Hybrid Memory Cube specification will deliver 2GB and 4GB of capacity, providing aggregate bi-directional bandwidth of up to 160GBps compared with DDR3's 11GBps of aggregate bandwidth and DDR4, with 18GB to 20GB of aggregate bandwidth, Black said.
+The first Hybrid Memory Cube specification will deliver 2GB and 4GB capacity versions of the 3D chip providing aggregate bi-directional bandwidth of up to 160GBps compared with DDR3's 11GBps of aggregate bandwidth and DDR4 with 18GB to 20GB of aggregate bandwidth, Black said.

-Jim Handy, director of research firm Objective Analysis, said the Hybrid Memory Cube technology solves some significant memory issues.
-Today's DRAM chips are burdened with having to drive circuit board traces or copper electrical connections, and the I/O pins of numerous other chips to force data down the bus at gigahertz speeds, which consumes a lot of energy.
+Jim Handy, director of research firm Objective Analysis, said the Hybrid Memory Cube technology solves significant memory issues.
+Today's DRAM chips are burdened with having to drive circuit board traces, connectors and the I/O pins of numerous other chips to force data down the bus at gigahertz speeds, which consumes a lot of energy.

-The hybrid memory cube technology reduces the tasks that a DRAM must perform so that it only drives the TSVs, which are connected to much lower loads over shorter distances, he said.
-A controller at the bottom of the DRAM stack is the only chip burdened with driving the circuit board traces and the processor's I/O pins.
+The HMC reduces this task to make the DRAM drive only tiny TSVs which are connected to much lower loads over shorter distances," he said.
+A logic chip at the bottom is the only one burdened with driving the circuit board traces and the processor's I/O pins.

-The Hybrid Memory Cube consortium has defined two physical interfaces from the memory cube back to a host system processor: a short reach and an ultra-short reach.
+The HMC has defined two physical interfaces back to a host system processor: a short reach and an ultra-short reach.
 The short reach is similar to most motherboard technologies today where the DRAM is within eight to 10 inches of the CPU.
-That technology is aimed mainly for use in network applications and has the goal of boosting throughput from as much as 15Gbps per pin up to 28Gbps per pin.
+That technology is aimed mainly for use in network applications and has the goal of boosting throughput from as much as 15Gbps to 28Gbps per lane in a four-lane configuration.

 The ultra short-reach interconnection definition is focused on a low energy, close-proximity memory design support of FPGAs, ASICs and ASSPs, such as high-performance networking, and test and measurement applications.
-That will have a one to three inch channel back to the CPU, and it has the throughput goal of 15Gbps per pin
+That will have a one to three-inch channel back to the CPU, and it has the throughput goal of 15Gbps per lane.

 Lucas Mearian covers storage, disaster recovery and business continuity, financial services infrastructure and health care IT for Computerworld.
 Follow Lucas on Twitter at @lucasmearian or subscribe to Lucas's RSS feed .
 His e-mail address is firstname.lastname@example.org.